 With a smart meter, you won’t have to take any meter readings manually.
 The smart meter automatically sends readings to your energy supplier.

 Getting a smart meter means that you may be eligible for a wider range of tariffs that aren’t available to people with a regular meter.
-If you want to switch supplier to take advantage of a cheaper tariff, you can!
-However, be warned – some older smart meters aren't compatible with some energy providers' systems.
-This can be a right pain, so check with your current energy provider whether you have a first generation smart meter or a second gen one.
-If they say you have a first gen meter, double-check with the new supplier as to whether your meter will be compatible with their system.
-They'll give you a new one eventually (for free), but the wait might be a nuisance.
+If you want to switch supplier to take advantage of a cheaper tariff, you can.
+However be warned – some older smart meters aren't compatible with some energy providers' systems.
+This can be a pain, so check with your current energy provider whether you have a first generation smart meter or a second gen one.
+If it says you have a first gen meter, double-check with the new supplier as to whether your meter will be compatible with its system.
+You'll get a new one eventually (for free), but the wait might be a nuisance.

 Prepay meters and smart meters

-If you already have a prepay meter installed, you can have your smart meter set to prepay mode.
+f you already have a prepay meter installed, you can have your smart meter set to prepay mode.
 This means you’ll no longer need to access your meter to top it up.
-You’ll be able to see how much credit you have left via your in-home display and top-up online, via telephone or text message, or even with a smartphone app.
+You’ll be able to see how much credit you have left via your in-home display and top up online, via telephone or text message, or even with a smartphone app.